ethereum/eth2.0-pm/eth2.0-implementers-calls/call_049.md

 | **Video** | [1:40](https://youtu.be/IRWQUQfq7yQ?t=100) |
 | --- | --- |

-**Danny Ryan**: I am personally working on a v1.0 candidate, branch WIP PR including BLC4 (_notetaker's note_: may have heard incorrectly) update some of the networking things.
+**Danny Ryan**: I am personally working on a v1.0 candidate, branch WIP PR including BLSv4 update some of the networking things.
 I believe **protolambda** has been continuing on the networking test stack, but interrupted by other higher priority items.
 As for the fork choice tests, still sitting in the repo.

 **protolambda**: A little bit ago was working on YAML files define different clients and setup and have integration testing, but will stop due to other higher priorities.
 This will take more time and will go through disclosures.